ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    towards compute capabilities and resources, and their corelation with services.
 Therefore, a desirable system:

-   R1:
-   : MUST provide a discovery and resolving methodology for the mapping of a service identifier to a specific address.
+   R1: MUST provide a discovery and resolving methodology for the mapping of a service identifier to a specific address.

-   R2:
-   : MUST provide an mapping methods for further quickly selecting the service instance.
+   R2: MUST provide an mapping methods for further quickly selecting the service instance.

+   R3: SHOULD provide a timeout limitation for selecting the service instance.

+   R4: MUST provide a method to determine the availability of a service instance.

+   R5: MUST provide a mechanism for solving the service contention problem when multiple service instances with the same service indentifier are all available to provide computing services.

 ##  Support Agreement on Metric Representation

-   Computing metrics can have many different semantics, particularly for being service- specific.
+   Computing metrics can have many different semantics, particularly for being service-specific.
 Even the notion of a "computing load" metric could be represented in many different ways.
 Such representation may entail information on the semantics of the metric or it may be purely one or more semantic- free numerals.
 Agreement